kujiraOo/opendata-task-2019/README.md

 ## The data

 Use https://openweathermap.org/current API to get and log the current weather data.
-You are free to choose the type of data to log (temperature, humidity, pressure, wind etc).
+You are free to choose the type of data to log and visualize (temperature, humidity, pressure, wind etc).
 The location and the logging interval is up to you as well.

 ## Your task